yannis300307/ESG_Engine/README.md

 The letters must be separated by "-".

-So if we want a packet that contain a string, an usigned int and a float we must do that like this : `"s-ui-f"` The packets shema must be imperatively the sames client side and server side.
+So if we want a packet that contain a string, an usigned int and a float we must do that like this : `"s-ui-f"` The packets shema must be **imperatively** the sames client side and server side, and you can't send or receive a packet if it is not registered.

 ### Init the client side network